computoms/computoms.github.io/_drafts/Topics.md

 *- Interacting with matter
 *- Electronic components
 - Memories
-  - DRAM - - > direct access through address
+*  - DRAM - - > direct access through address
-  - SRAM - - > same here
+*  - SRAM - - > same here
   - Hard Drives

+-> Make a summary of this data storage part with links to sub-articles.

 - Storing numbers